Updated June 2022 by Serena Bansal Registered Dietitian BSc Hons

 3. For the base: Add your dates and walnuts to a blender and blend until a smooth paste has been formed.
 Then split the paste evenly between the 12 cup cake holes in your tray.
 Use the back of a spoon to press the mixture down firmly.
 At this point, the paper tabs should be under the base.

-- Place the cupcake tray into the freezer and leave to set for 2 hours.
+6. Place the cupcake tray into the freeze and leave to set for 2 hours.